adamsilver/fdpb/04-a-login-form.md

 ![Hint vs no hint](./images/04/username-hint.png)

-## Auto-captalisation, Auto-correct And Spell checking
+## Auto-capitalisation, Auto-correct And Spell checking

 Some Android and iOS browsers try to help users by auto-capitalising words in text boxes (`<input type="text">`).
 For example, if I type “adam”, it will be changed to “Adam” which can be helpful depending on the circumstance.